 [H1] Study Design and Methods

 Many different techniques have been developed to conduct comparative effectiveness studies (Institute of Medicine 2013).
-A frequent complaint is often that different comparative effectiveness methods or approaches can lead to contradictory conclusions (Lohr 2010).
-Contradictions can occur because conclusions are based on nonrandomized data and observations drawn from a wide variety of disparate sources and patients including databases used for insurance claims, prescription histories, national registries, and patient treatment records.
+A frequent complaint is that different comparative effectiveness methods or approaches can lead to contradictory conclusions (Lohr 2010).
+Contradictions can occur because conclusions are based on nonrandomized data and observations drawn from a wide variety of disparate sources and patients, including databases used for insurance claims, prescription histories, national registries, and patient treatment records.
 Lacking true random sampling, studies must be carefully designed to ensure that data are representative of a larger population with the characteristics and outcomes being assessed.
 This chapter describes procedures for conducting a retrospective matched case control study of comparative effectiveness.

 [H1] Definition of Cases and Controls